 Then your acupuncturist will want to strengthen you so you’re less likely to get ill or stressed again – and again.

-Qi, it is believed in Chinese medicine, is the basic stuff of the universe from which everything is made.
+Qi, (pronounced TCHEE!), Chinese medicine believes, is the basic stuff of the universe from which everything is made.
 It goes even further than Einstein’s expression that Energy = Mass x the Speed of Light Squared.

 To be understood, Qi is divided into two, and balancing your Yin and Yang is the point of acupuncture.

-If your body can be encouraged to develop the resources to maintain your Yin and Yang energies within acceptable limits, then your life should proceed more smoothly than otherwise.
+If acupuncture can encourage your body to develop its resources to maintain your Yin and Yang energies within acceptable limits, then your life should proceed more smoothly than otherwise.

 Why?
 Because, for instance, when you get hot, from inclement weather, exertion or other circumstances, your body will have the ability to cool your down.
 Conversely, if you are too cold, it will be able to warm you.